peteroupc/html3dutil/tutorials/shapes.md

 The `H3DU.Mesh` constructor lets you define a shape from a predefined array of vertex data.
 Here's how.

-(1) Create an array of numbers giving the X, Y, and Z coordinate for each vertex:
+1. Create an array of numbers giving the X, Y, and Z coordinate for each vertex:

         var vertices = [x1, y1, z1, x2, y2, z2, ... ];

-If you also specify normals, colors, or texture coordinates for each vertex, you must add them after each vertex position in this order: normals first, colors second, and texture coordinates last.
+    If you also specify [normals](#Normals), colors, or [texture coordinates](#Texture_Coordinates) for each vertex, you must add them after each vertex position in this order: normals first, colors second, and texture coordinates last.
 If you don't specify normals, colors, and/or texture coordinates per vertex, you can omit them.
 The following are examples of this:

         // An array of vertices each with a set of normals var vertices = [
          x1, y1, z1, nx1, ny1, nz1,
          x2, y2, z2, nx2, ny2, nz2,
          ...
         ];
         // An array of vertices each with a set of colors
         // and texture coordinates
         var vertices = [
          x1, y1, z1, cr1, cg1, cb1, u1, v1,
          x2, y2, z2, cr2, cg2, cb2, u2, v2,
          ...
         ];

-(2) Create a second array of numbers giving the indices to vertices defined in the previous step:
+2. Create a second array of numbers giving the indices to vertices defined in the previous step:

         var indices = [0, 1, 2, 1, 2, 3, ... ];

     Each index refers to the (n+1)th vertex, no matter how many array elements each vertex consists of (a vertex with just coordinates will use 3 array elements).

     If you are defining a set of triangles, there should be 3 indices for each triangle, and if you are defining a set of line segments, there should be 2 indices for each line segment.

-(3) Call the mesh constructor with the vertex and index arrays.
+3. Call the mesh constructor with the vertex and index arrays.

         var bits = H3DU.Mesh.NORMALS_BIT; // Assumes we used the vertex array with normals var mesh = new H3DU.Mesh(vertices, indices, bits);

     Note that you must include a set of bits indicating what kind of data the vertex array contains.
 (If none of the bits apply, use 0 or omit the "bits" parameter.)
 The bits are:

-* `H3DU.Mesh.NORMALS_BIT` - if you included normals for each vertex (3 elements)
+      * `H3DU.Mesh.NORMALS_BIT` - if you included [normals](#Normals) for each vertex (3 elements)
       * `H3DU.Mesh.COLORS_BIT` - if you included colors for each vertex (3 elements)
-* `H3DU.Mesh.TEXCOORDS_BIT` - if you included texture coordinates for each vertex (2 elements)
+      * `H3DU.Mesh.TEXCOORDS_BIT` - if you included [texture coordinates](#Texture_Coordinates) for each vertex (2 elements)
       * `H3DU.Mesh.LINES_BIT` - if the mesh defines a set of lines rather than triangles
       * `H3DU.Mesh.POINTS_BIT` - if the mesh defines a set of points (you can't set both `LINES_BIT` and `POINTS_BIT`).

     The bits may be combined as in the following example:

         var bits = H3DU.Mesh.NORMALS_BIT | H3DU.Mesh.COLORS_BIT;

     Alternatively, you can call the `H3DU.Mesh` constructor with no arguments:

         var mesh = new H3DU.Mesh();

     Doing so will create a mesh with no vertices.

 ### Vertex Methods <a id=Vertex_Methods></a>

 Alternatively, or in addition, to the method described above, you can specify the mesh's shape by calling methods that give each vertex's position and parameters:

-(1) Call the `mode()` method and choose a primitive mode, such as `H3DU.Mesh.TRIANGLES` or `H3DU.Mesh.QUAD_STRIP`:
+1. Call the `mode()` method and choose a primitive mode, such as `H3DU.Mesh.TRIANGLES` or `H3DU.Mesh.QUAD_STRIP`:

         mesh.mode(H3DU.Mesh.TRIANGLES);

     The mesh will build up the shape from the vertices you give it depending on the mesh's primitive mode.
 For example, `QUAD_STRIP` defines a strip of connecting quadrilaterals, and `TRIANGLES` defines a set of triangles that are not necessarily connected:

     * `H3DU.Mesh.TRIANGLES` - Set of triangles, 3 vertices each.
     * `H3DU.Mesh.LINES` - Set of line segments, 2 vertices each.
     * `H3DU.Mesh.QUADS` - Set of quadrilaterals, 4 vertices each.
     * `H3DU.Mesh.TRIANGLE_STRIP` - A triangle strip.
 The first 3
 vertices make up the first triangle, and each additional triangle is made up of the last 2 vertices and 1 new vertex.
     * `H3DU.Mesh.TRIANGLE_FAN` - A triangle fan.
 The first 3
 vertices make up the first triangle, and each additional triangle is made up of the last vertex, the first vertex of the first trangle, and 1 new vertex.
     * `H3DU.Mesh.QUAD_STRIP` - A strip of quadrilaterals (quads).
 The first 4 vertices make up the first quad, and each additional quad is made up of the last 2 vertices of the previous quad and 2 new vertices.
     * `H3DU.Mesh.LINE_STRIP` - A series of points making up a connected line segment path.
     * `H3DU.Mesh.POINTS` - A series of points.

-(2) Call the `normal3()`, `color3()`, and `texCoord2()` methods, as needed, to set the
+2. Call the `normal3()`, `color3()`, and `texCoord2()` methods, as needed, to set the
 next vertex's parameters.
 You don't need to do this for each vertex if multiple consecutive vertices will share the same normal, color, or texture coordinates.

         mesh.normal3(2, 3, 4); // Set the x, y, and z of the normal.
         mesh.color3(0.1,0.6,1); // Set the red, green, and blue of the color. mesh.color3("red"); // Set a CSS color.
         mesh.color3("#123FE8"); // Set an HTML color.
         mesh.texCoord3(0.5,0.5); // Set the texture coordinates.

-(3) Call the `vertex3()` method to add a new vertex and set its position.
+3. Call the `vertex3()` method to add a new vertex and set its position.
 The vertex will have the last normal, color, and texture coordinates defined on the mesh, if any were given:

         mesh.vertex3(x, y, z);

 You can also call the `mode()` method any time to change the primitive mode, even to the same mode.
 What this does is reset the state of the primitive so that future vertices